 – you feel informed every step of the way, from inquiring and scheduling to preparing for your session and shooting your images.

 – she welcomes your questions, suggestions, ideas and requests

 There are so many amazing photographers in this area; I am completely comfortable saying I’m not the right person for everyone.
 In fact, while you’re looking for the ideal photographer for your special photos, we’re often on the lookout for a particular kind of client, too!

 Here’s what that means: photography is art.
 All of us put part of ourselves into every session we shoot and every image we deliver.
 We genuinely want you to love your photos, which is pretty easy if you’re a good match for your photographers’s style.

-Here are a few key things to consider before you settle on a photographer:
+Key things to consider before you select a photographer:

 – does she specialize in the kind of session you want or does he photograph a variety of things?

 – does she she respond warmly and quickly to your emails, calls or texts?